Cultural Humility As a Practice

 Length of Course: 60 minutes

-Upon successful completion of this program, participants will receive 1.0 contact hour
+Upon successful completion of this program, participants will receive 1.0 nursing continuing professional development hour

 Respiratory Care Practitioners: 1.0 clock hour will be awarded by Upstate AHEC, an approved provider of continuing education for respiratory care practitioners by the SC Board of Medical Examiners.